zacmaes/receipt-tracker/README.md

 # receipt-tracker

-# Run this app with the 'node app.js' command
+# Run this app by pressing the REPL.IT green run button or with the 'node app.js' command in console.